ShoumikMahbubRidoy/Automation-Orchastration/README.md

 Automation is like having a helpful robot that performs tasks for you, making your life more efficient.
 It's widely used in businesses to save time and reduce errors, just like sending birthday emails automatically, but on a larger scale.

-Feel free to use and customize this content for your GitHub README to help others understand the concept of automation.

 # What is Orchestration?

 Orchestration in IT is like the conductor of a big musical performance, ensuring that all tasks and components work together harmoniously to achieve a larger goal.
 To simplify this concept, let's use a common example: